Mechanical Engineering Technology – Design Program (T121)

 Full Description

-In the third year of the program, teams plan, fabricate and test their designs that require the application of all of the knowledge accumulated throughout the program.
-Once built, projects such as medical devices, entertainment equipment, solar-powered products and automotive accessories are often put on display and form an important part of the student assessment.
-More importantly, graduates learn to work in teams while solidifying their mechanical engineering knowledge and skills.
+In your third year of the Mechanical Engineering Technology – Design advanced diploma program, you’ll apply your new knowledge as you work with a team to plan, fabricate and test your designs.
+Once built, projects such as medical devices, entertainment equipment, solar-powered products and automotive accessories are often put on display and form an important part of your assessment.
+This experience will teach you important lessons in teamwork, while also solidifying your mechanical engineering knowledge and skills.

 Note: If you enrol in the program in January, you must complete semester 2 in the summer (May to August) of the same year.